sanjeevnoida/Mirantis-Kubernet-Engine/README.md

 ctivity setup for all the nodes ( Master and Workers )

 3. You can use any automation tool to deploy these VM's like ( ansible or terraform ).
-   You can use https://github.com/sanjeevnoida/kubernets-gcp-terraform-ansible.git to deploy the VMs.

 4. Download the lauchpad on bastion/normal server for your relevant OS in cluster ( MAC, Linux and Windows) from the below site or use the attached launchpad.
   -  make the binary executable